 Have a fireplace?
 Cover the flue damper when not in use to avoid air leaks and heat loss.

 Vacuum your refrigerator’s coils to help it run more efficiently and extend compressor life.

-They're 75% more efficient and they run cooler, which reduces the need for air conditioning.
+They're 75% more efficient and run cooler than standard lightbulbs, reducing the need for air

 Install a programmable or smart thermostat to help you reduce cooling costs automatically.

 Electronics such as game consoles and PVRs can use more energy on standby mode than in

 Set ceiling fans to rotate counter-clockwise to help keep cool air pushed down.

 If you’re using a room air conditioner, clean the air filters once per season minimum – more

 frequently if you have pets.
 Dirty filters reduce airflow and system efficiency.